Training Image Derivatives: Increased Accuracy and Universal Robustness: Second order

 \subsection{Oracle Expansion}

-Similar to first-order robust training, Hessian alignment can be achieved by minimizing the deviation between any second derivatives of the network and the oracle.
+Hessian alignment can be achieved by minimizing the deviation between the second derivatives of the network and the oracle.
 The second derivatives of the network are computed via forward pass.
-The second derivative of the oracle is As before, the output of the oracle is written as the transformation of the initial cube
+The second derivative of the oracle is As before, the output of the oracle is expressed as the transformation of the initial cube